danielharrell/open-eyes-lect-2017-18/Outline_of_Lecture.md

 does lie inside us, in being experienced at all, then why do we experience it as outside us?
 But we might borrow a line of thinking from Kant, to whom Schopenhauer was indebted, to make sense of this.
-For take space to be like such a world.
+Consider our experience of space.
+On the one hand, we distinguish one part of space as *outside* another, and can occupy both in turn.
+And in this sense, we might say, space forms a kind of outside for me, as I move from place to place.
+Yet it is also forms a kind of inside for me, and as a whole.
+For each part of space, even if outside every other part, is still *in* space, and I occupy a part not merely *at* that place, but *in* that place.
+But this raises a question.
+For where does my sense of being *inside* space come from, especially since it seems not to fix me there, but allows me movement through its parts?

 It is hard to see how it could lie inside of me, since I experience it as around me, or outside of me, as if I were inside of it.
 Yet I distinguish one part of space as outside another, and can occupy both in turn, as if I were really outside and never inside, at least so far as space allowed me to move: from part to part, one outside the next.
 So how, then, do I remain inside of space all the while?
 Where does my sense of being inside space come from?

 <!--The above thought could be clarified: because any
 part of space I occupy can also be a part of space I